iffybooks/steganography-for-everyone/README.md

 • Store something personal (like a private encryption key or your diary) in a photo of your cat.

-• Create an elaborate alternate reality game with a series of riddles hidden in photos scattered across the web, taking players on a twisty path that leads to your Bandcamp page.
+• Create an elaborate alternate reality game with a series of riddles hidden in photos scattered across the web, taking players on a twisty path that ultimately leads to your Bandcamp page.

 We're approaching this project with a spirit of old-school hacker curiosity.
 We like trying things out and seeing what's possible.
 But we're super ethical, super antifascist, and we don't have time for libertarian nonsense.
 If you’re trying to do something creepy/right-wing with the knowledge in this zine, please fuck off and leave us alone.
 We don't want anything to do with you.